Comet-Robotics/chessBot/.github/ISSUE_TEMPLATE/TASK_REQUEST.md

 #### Extra Info:
 <!--
-Put any extra information here (or rename the category and/or add/delete fields) -->
+Put any extra information here (or rename the category and/or add/delete fields).
+-->

 #### Relevant Links:
 <!--
-Link the relevant resources that would be needed from the code base, resource library (not a thing yet), or internet
+Link the relevant resources that would be needed from the code base, resource library (not a thing yet), or internet.

 Example:
 [An example of x in the codebase](https://link1.com)